-- meet the student's needs; - are consistent with parent preferences the IPRC will decide in favour of a regular class placement with appropriate special education services.
+If, after considering all of the information presented including relevant assessment information, the IPRC is satisfied that a placement in a regular classroom will meet the student's needs and that such a decision is consistent with parent/guardian preferences, the IPRC will decide in favour of a regular class placement with appropriate special education services.
 The committee may also determine that the student's needs would best be met through placement in a specialized program classroom.
 Prior to considering a specialized program class placement, schools will have submitted a referral package which is then reviewed by a central referral committee against annually reviewed criteria.
 The central review committee will then provide feedback for consideration at the IPRC.